Mural: Politics

 In 1948, the Colombian government hosted the IX Pan-American Conference to establish the Marshall plan for the Americas.
 The director of the OEA and the Colombian government commissioned master Santiago Martinez Delgado, to paint a mural in the Colombian congress building to commemorate the event.
 Martinez decided to make it about the Cúcuta Congress, and painted Bolívar in front of Santander, making liberals upset; so, due to the murder of Jorge Elieser Gaitan the mobs of el bogotazo tried to burn the capitol, but the Colombian Army stopped them.
 Years later, in the 1980s, with liberals in charge of the Congress, they passed a resolution to turn the whole chamber in the Elliptic Room 90 degrees to put the main mural on the side and commissioned Alejandro Obregon to paint a non-partisan mural in the surrealist style.

+In Chile, the Romana Parra Brigade painted political murals in support of workers rights and Communism.

 Northern Ireland contains some of the most famous political murals in the world.
 Almost 2,000 murals have been documented in Northern Ireland since the 1970s.
 In recent times, many murals are non-sectarian, concerning political and social issues such as racism and environmentalism, and many are completely apolitical, depicting children at play and scenes from everyday life.
 (See Northern Irish murals.)

 A not political, but social related mural covers a wall in an old building, once a prison, at the top of a cliff in Bardiyah, in Libya.
 It was painted and signed by the artist in April 1942, weeks before his death on the first day of the First Battle of El Alamein.
 Known as the Bardia Mural, it was created by English artist, private John Frederick Brill.